denisecase/datafun-01-getting-started/README.md

 Your repo has a hidden .git folder that maintains changes to your code.
 Do a web search to learn more as needed.

+## Troubleshooting

+### Issue: VS Code - No Source Control Icon

+Suggestion: If you're in VS Code, and you don't see the Source Control icon with a blue bubble, right-click on the sidebar icons, and make sure "Source Control" is checked.

 ## Additional Resources